zcecsro/COMP310P_GroupW/README.md

 # Yes it was
 # Our event is a football pitch booking system.
 # This will allow the public to book pitches.
+# Which, in turn, should increase our revenue.